germal/OpenCVB/README.md

 -   Copy the failing Python script into the PythonDebug.py file, and run it.

 The Python script will be running in the same environment as if it were invoked from OpenCVB except the Python debugger will be active.
+For Python scripts requiring a stream of images or point clouds, OpenCVB is opened in a separate address space with the requested Python script.
+Images and point clouds will then be streamed to the failing Python script running in the debugger.

 **Visual Studio Debugging**